 Developed by Concerned American Aerospace Engineers

-The Commercial Space Shuttle Freighters will be designed to: support near earth space transportation requirements, provide the capability for deep space exploration, support mankind’s need to obtain deep space resources, provide rapid response to deep space threats, and establish populated safe havens in deep space.
+The Commercial Space Shuttle Freighters is designed to: support near earth space transportation requirements, provide the capability for deep space exploration, support mankind’s need to obtain deep space resources, provide rapid response to deep space threats, and establish populated safe havens in deep space.
 Affordable and sustainable space transportation for the 21st century must be based on commercially operated reusable launchers and space based vehicles.
 This requires a space transportation system that has the capability to return commercial quantities of near-earth and deep space resources to the Earth’s surface…a commercial space shuttle (CSS) freighter.
-The CSS freighter using the decommissioned Space Shuttle’s configuration and reduces the NASA concept mission cost to $205 million; however there are many existing technologies that will reduce the freighter’s operational cost to a profitable level for commercial enterprises.
-The launch cost will be significantly lower than those of an expendable launch vehicle, primarily because of increased reliability and lower insurance costs for the CSS freighter.
+The CSS freighter using the decommissioned Space Shuttle’s configuration has the potential to reduce the mission launch cost to $50 million.
+The launch cost will be significantly lower than those of an expendable launch vehicle, primarily because of eliminating the manufacturing of expendable stages, capability to increase flight rate, and lower insurance costs because of the increase reliability.

-The CSS freighter uses the orbiter airframe profile and will be autonomously operated.
-Passengers will be flown only on missions requiring their presence.
+The CSS freighter uses the orbiter airframe profile, fly back boosters and will be autonomously operated.
+Crews will be flown only on missions requiring their presence for mission support.
 For these missions, they will be provided escape pods which provides protection for launch, on-orbit, and entry anomalies.
+There are no piloting requirements.
 Launch pad assembly of the freighter will reduce operations cost and turnaround time.
 Rapid turn-around is a unique CSS freighter feature which reduces operation’s cost, provides the capability for timely intercepts of threating asteroids/comets, and supports USAF rapid deploy missions.

 The payload delivery capability, landing weight limits, and launch cost of the CSS freighter will establish the design boundaries of the future space based vehicles.
-Therefore the CSS freighter’s operational capability will be the cornerstone for planning and development of the 21st century’s space transportation system.
+The CSS freighter’s operational capability will be the cornerstone for planning and development of the 21st century’s space transportation system.

 CSS Freighter Design Reference Mission